Home Exchange makes our travel affordable!

 Since nothing is perfect, here are our best tips for a successful home exchange:

 - If you are exchanging cars, be sure to include in the discussions who is responsible for normal wear and tear – so if a part wears out whilst you are in the exchange who will pay for that piece.
-We used the sample letters and agreements supplied by home-exchange.com but they didn’t include this contingency.
+We used the sample letters and agreements supplied by home-exchange.com but they didn’t include this contingency – which resulted in a rather expensive problem for us.

 - Look closely at the photos of the exchange partners house and assume that this is as good as it gets for these people.
 So, if the place is a bit untidy in the photos, they are probably not people who keep things in perfect order -which may or may be what you want, depending on who you are.

-- Cultural differences are huge, so don’t assume what seems obvious to you – one of our home exchange partners didn’t have an oven.
+- Cultural differences are huge, so don’t assume what seems obvious to you – one of our home exchange partners didn’t have an oven – something we never thought to ask.

-- Ask for a map highlighting the house and any major locations you are interested in – “walking distance” had very differnt meaning to different people.
+- Ask for a map highlighting the house and any major locations you are interested in – “walking distance” had very different meaning to different people, and while two of our partners referred to beach as walking distance, we would have only used that description for one of them, while the other we would have described as a 40 minute walk to the beach.